A Holistic Approach to Sleep Apnea: How Functional Medicine and Acupuncture Can Help You Breathe Easier

 Movement, Exercise, and Positional Support

 Regular physical activity supports metabolic health, improves sleep quality, and enhances respiratory muscle strength.
-For some individuals, positional therapy—such as side sleeping for supine-dependent obstructive sleep apnea—can also reduce apnea severity when used alongside standard treatments (44).
+For some individuals, positional therapy—such as side sleeping in cases of supine-dependent obstructive sleep apnea—may also reduce apnea severity when used alongside standard treatments (34).

-Together, these strategies create a physiological environment that supports airway stability, nervous system balance, and long-term resilience—helping conventional sleep apnea treatments work more effectively.
+Together, these strategies help create a physiological environment that supports airway stability, nervous system balance, and long-term resilience—allowing conventional sleep apnea treatments to work more effectively.

 How Acupuncture Can Support Sleep Apnea Management

-Acupuncture is not a replacement for CPAP or other medically indicated airway therapies.
-Within an integrative care model, it is used as a supportive modality to help regulate the nervous system, reduce inflammation, and improve physiological factors that influence breathing during sleep.
+Within an integrative care model, acupuncture is used as a supportive modality to help regulate the nervous system, reduce inflammatory signaling, and improve physiological factors that influence breathing during sleep.
+It is not a standalone treatment for sleep apnea, but rather a complementary approach used alongside medically indicated airway therapies.

 Nervous System Regulation and Autonomic Balance

-Sleep apnea is associated with heightened sympathetic nervous system activity and reduced parasympathetic tone.
-Acupuncture has been shown to influence autonomic balance by modulating neural signaling pathways involved in stress regulation and respiratory control (45).
+Sleep apnea is associated with heightened sympathetic nervous system activity and reduced parasympathetic tone, particularly during sleep.
+Research suggests acupuncture can influence autonomic balance by modulating neural signaling pathways involved in stress regulation and respiratory control (35).

 By supporting parasympathetic activity, acupuncture may help: